 is used similarly to duplicate output file descriptors.
 If n is not specified, the standard output (file descriptor 1) is used.
 If the digits in word do not specify a file descriptor open for output, a redirection error occurs.
 As a special case, if n is omitted, and word does not expand to one or more digits, the standard output and standard error are redirected as described previously.

-3.6.7 Opening File Descriptors for Reading and Writing
+3.6.8 Moving File Descriptors

 The redirection operator